johnstultz-work/cyclictest-latency/README.md

 This project provides helper script for running cyclictest with background load to test for system latencies

+NOTE: This test expects iperf to be installed and binaries for [cyclictest](https://wiki.linuxfoundation.org/realtime/documentation/howto/tools/rt-tests)  and [speedtest-cli](https://github.com/sivel/speedtest-cli) to be in the directory from where its run.

 ## Contributing

 See [`CONTRIBUTING.md`](CONTRIBUTING.md) for details.